-2000 18 (b) Describe the political organization of the Maasai during the pre-colonial period.

-- (i) The Maasai were ruled by the council of elders.
-The council consisted of ritual leaders, clan heads and family heads among others. - (ii) The council of elders was responsible for maintaining law and order, making decision about ceremonies, declaring wars and settling disputes. - (iii) The age set system was an important institution among the Maasai. - (iv) There were several age sets and each had a leader/spokesman.
-The age sets exercised leadership roles in turns. - (v) There existed a class of warriors, the morans, who were used to carry out raids and also defend the community. - (vi) There were ritual leaders among the Maasai.
-Their function was to preside over religious functions and advise the community during crises. - (vii) The most important ritual head was the Oloiboni.
-By the mid 19th century the institution of the Oloiboni had become more influential.
-Some outstanding were Mbatian and Lenana. - 2004 3.
+He was a rain maker Any 2x1 = 2mks Social organisation The basic social unit was the family Family members of the same paternal lineage formed a clan Members of the same clan were prohibited from marrying because they were related by blood They practiced circumcision for both boys and girls when they reached puberty During the initiation boys and girls were given informed education by elders about the community's values and traditions.
+After initiations the boys were admitted into one of the cyclical age-set etc. They held various ceremonies to mark different social events i.e. birth, marriage etc. The Nandi worshiped a supreme God (Asis) They believed in ancestral spirits whom they honoured through libations They offered sacrifices to God in times of blessing or appease him in times of misfortunes The Nandi had important religious leaders such as diviners, rainmakers etc. They had a famous religious leader known Orkoiyot.
+Economic organisation The Nandi practiced mixed farming because they grew crops They kept livestock such as cattle, sheep and goats.
+They smelted iron and made iron tools and weapons such as spears, cattle bells and hoes.
+The Nandi traded with their neighbours such as the Luhyia, Maasai and the Luo.
+They were engaged in traditional industries such as weaving, basketry and pottery.
+Some Nandi people hunted and gathered roots and fruits as well as vegetables.
+A few others harvested honey because they kept beehives.
+The Maasai Political organisation 2000 18 (b) Describe the political organization of the Maasai during the pre-colonial period.
+The Maasai were ruled by the council of elders.
+The council consisted of ritual leaders, clan heads and family heads among others.
+The council of elders was responsible for maintaining law and order, making decision about ceremonies, declaring wars and settling disputes.
+The age set system was an important institution among the Maasai.
+There were several age sets and each had a leader/spokesman.
+The age sets exercised leadership roles in turns.
+There existed a class of warriors, the morans, who were used to carry out raids and also defend the community.
+There were ritual leaders among the Maasai.
+Their function was to preside over religious functions and advise the community during crises.
+The most important ritual head was the Oloiboni.
+By the mid 19 th century the institution of the Oloiboni had become more influential.
+Some outstanding were Mbatian and Lenana.
+2004 3.
 State two functions of the Laibon among the Maasai during pre-colonial period in Kenya.
-(2 mks) - i.
-He presided over religious ceremonies - ii.
-Her advised the council of Elders political head of Maasai - iii.
-He blessed warriors before they undertook raids - iv.
-He foretold future events/ acted as a prophet - v.
-He administered justice (2 mks)

-2012 4.
-State two religious functions performed by Oloibon of the Maasai during the precolonial period.
-(2 marks)

-- (i) He foretold the future/consulted God - (ii) He presided over religious ceremonies/activities - (iii) He offered prayers on behalf of the community - (iv) He blessed warriors before going to war (2marks)
+(2 mks) i.
+He presided over religious ceremonies Updated CPA,ICT,KASNEB,High School &Primary Notes 0705525657/0770195807 Her advised the council of Elders political head of Maasai He blessed warriors before they undertook raids He foretold future events/ acted as a prophet v.
+He administered justice 2012 4.State two religious functions performed by Oloibon of the Maasai during the pre-colonial period.
+(2 marks) (2 mks) He foretold the future/consulted God He presided over religious ceremonies/activities He offered prayers on behalf of the community (iv) He blessed warriors before going to war (2marks) 2013 3.

-2013 3.
 State two political functions of the Oloibon among the Maasai during the 19th century.

-- (i) He administered the Maasai land/acted as unifying factor. - (ii) He settled disputes. - (iii) He declared war against his enemies/Advised and blessed warriors. - (iv) Advised the Council of Elders.
+He administered the Maasai land/acted as unifying factor.
+He settled disputes.

+He declared war against his enemies/Advised and blessed warriors.
+Advised the Council of Elders.